The Devil is the archetype of self-inflicted suffering, ignorance, and attachment. It represents a modus operandi of the human mind.

-The devil is never hidden, shown by the torch it carries; it is permanently illuminated.
-What perpetuates the suffering is the unconscious and/or simply habitual approval of those bound to the devil.
-The people are not fighting the devil, they are passively subject to the ties with their hands behind their bodies.
+What perpetuates the suffering is the habitual unconscious approval of those bound to the devil.
+The card shows the people are not fighting the devil, they are passively subject to the ties with their hands behind their bodies.

-The devil holds people by leashes around their necks and the people have tails, that is, self-identification to the body is perpetuated.
+The devil holds people by leashes around their necks, and the people have tails.
+That is, self-identification with the body is perpetuated.

 The devil has horns and the people have horns, emphasizing the intellect and the resonance among them, like antennas sharing the same signal.

 The devil displays two tongues: one on the head (intellect) and one on the belly (instinct), and the people display large ears.
-Traditionally the Devil “speaks” to us, that is, it uses language, intellect, and we are sure to hear it when it speaks.
+Traditionally the Devil “speaks” to us, that is, it uses language and intellect, and we are sure to hear it when it speaks.

-The Devil stands on a pedestal rooted in darkness representing the unconscious, as do the people who listen to him, by clawing to the black patch on the ground.
+The Devil stands on a pedestal rooted in darkness representing the unconscious, as do the people who listen to him, by clawing at the black patch on the ground.